tnc1997/tfl-api-explorer/README.md

-# TfL API Explorer
+# Explorer for TfL API

 ![Build](https://github.com/tnc1997/flutter-tfl-api-explorer/workflows/Build/badge.svg)

-The TfL API Explorer allows you to explore the TfL API.
+Explorer for TfL API allows you to explore the TfL API.

-Please note that the TfL API Explorer is unofficial and not endorsed by TfL.
+Please note that Explorer for TfL API is unofficial and not endorsed by TfL.

 ## Getting Started